agourlay/agourlay.github.io/content/2022-07-23-rust-performance-retrospective-part2.md

 | `0.3.3` | 76.691 ± 3.326 | 73.080 | 79.629 | 1.12 ± 0.05 |
 | `boxes` | 68.625 ± 1.262 | 67.202 | 69.605 | 1.00 |

 It runs 12% faster.
-Not bad for such a small change!
+It's not bad for such a small change!

 But let's try to go faster by reducing the size of the `ClassDump` variant even more.